 - Clinging behavior

 “Needy” is not a positive label.
 No one wants to feel trapped.
-However, anxiety can make this our default style of interaction.
+However, anxiety rooted in childhood or a painful earlier relationship can make this our default style of interaction.

-The anxious-preoccupied attachment style creates paranoia.
+The anxious attachment style leaves you feeling as if you are constantly wanting but never having enough.
 You never feel safe or secure.
 We might even miss signals or positive opportunities.
 Instead, we project our fears and create issues when none exist.